From the airport to the city centre Bolivia

 With a driver Bolivia

-The meter does not exist in Bolivia.
-There are two types of cabs: collective and private.
-The collective cabs (trufis) have a fixed route and destination and can accommodate up to 5 people in general, who get off and on wherever they want on the same route.
-The cost is usually between 3 Bs and 5 Bs per person.
-For the private cab, the rule depends on the Bolivian city: sometimes you pay for a trip, sometimes you pay per person.
-The fare is usually between 10 Bs and 15 Bs depending on the distance and the city, per person it starts at 5 Bs.
+There are no meters in Bolivia.
+There are two types of cab: collective and private.
+Collective cabs (trufis) have a fixed route and destination and can usually accommodate up to 5 people, who get off and on wherever they like on the same route.
+They usually cost between 3 and 5 Bs per person.
+For private cabs, the rules depend on the Bolivian city: sometimes you pay for a ride, sometimes you pay per person.
+The fare is usually between 10 Bs and 15 Bs, depending on the distance and the city; per person it starts at 5 Bs.

 Radio cab.
-Efficient and cheap.
-Very profitable with several people.
-Possibility to negotiate day passes if you want to go to the surroundings or if you are in a hurry.
-The delay between the call and the moment it arrives at your home varies from 5 to 10 minutes.
-The radio cab is also much safer, especially in the big cities and for getting to international airports.
-In the evening, if you are going out, call a radio cab to take you back to your hotel.
-It is a private and safe service, the number of passengers is limited (maximum 4), and the fare is fixed and independent of the number of passengers (from 10 Bs to 15 Bs for a classic downtown ride and up to 25 Bs at night).
-In general, the drivers are pleasant and talkative, so don't hesitate to start a conversation.
-They will also be able to give you information and provide you with any services you may need, they obviously know their city well.
-In the evening, as a precaution, ask your hotel or restaurant to call you one.
+Efficient and inexpensive.
+Very profitable for several people.
+Possibility of negotiating daily rates if you want to go to the surrounding area or if you're in a hurry.
+Time between call and arrival varies from 5 to 10 minutes.
+Radio cabs are also much safer, especially in big cities and for international airports.
+In the evening, if you're going out, call a radio cab to take you back to your hotel.
+This is a private and safe service, with a limited number of passengers (4 maximum), and a fixed fare that's independent of the number of passengers (from 10 Bs to 15 Bs for a standard ride in the city center, and up to 25 Bs at night).
+Drivers are generally pleasant and talkative, so don't hesitate to strike up a conversation.
+They'll also be happy to provide you with information and any services you may need, as they obviously know their city well.
+In the evening, as a precaution, ask your hotel or restaurant to call one for you.
 Always confirm the rate before you start.
 This will avoid any unpleasant surprises.
-Do not call them in the street, there are some risks of kidnapping or robbery (limited, but existing).
+Don't call them on the street, as there is a small but real risk of kidnapping or robbery.

 Trufis.
-These are collective cabs.
-They make the same trip all day long.
-Very practical in town or for short distances (Santa Cruz - Samaipata for example).
+These are shared cabs.
+They make the same journey all day long.
+Very practical in town or for short distances (Santa Cruz - Samaipata, for example).

 By car Bolivia